Division Links

 For all other connections, typically Equivalent Residential Connections (ERC) is used.
 ERC is a measure of how much water a store, business, factory or cattle trough uses compared with the average residential user.
 For example, if the average residence uses 3,000 gallons per month and a convenience store uses 15,000 gallons per month, the store is equivalent to five residences (5 ERCs).
 This data is used to determine assistance levels from average residential monthly bills and to understand how many connections the system is serving to determine priority.

-We are providing funding and technical assistance to help water systems complete their service line inventory and replacement plans.
-When we get closer to the compliance date of October 16, 2024, there will likely be funding available to help with replacement efforts.
-Learn more about current funding assistance at LCCR.utah.gov.
+We are providing funding and technical assistance to help water systems complete their service line inventory and future replacement plans.
+We also have funding available to help with the water system’s service line replacement efforts.
+Learn more about current funding assistance at lcrr.utah.gov.

 Questions on the inventory and submissions